1234 Chords | Feist Guitar Lesson

 This is a great trick when creating a breakdown section.
 When you properly go for it in the last chorus, the effect is more dramatic since the difference in dynamics is more extreme.

-Whenever you arrange a song for just one acoustic guitar you may want to apply tricks like this, even if the tune doesn’t do it.
+Whenever you arrange a song for just one acoustic guitar, you may want to apply tricks like this, even if the tune doesn’t originally use them.

-After you studied my TAB and video lesson in depth, a simple chord chart is all you need, here’s one I made for you.
+After you have studied my TAB and video lesson in depth, a simple chord chart is all you need; here’s one I made for you.

 1234 chord chart.